Thumbay Moideen: Masjids Built by Thumbay Moideen

+Together, these mosques highlight Thumbay Moideen’s philanthropic vision of fostering spiritual growth and community engagement across both India and the UAE.

 Family

 Dr. Thumbay Moideen is married to Zohra and they have two sons, Akbar Moideen Thumbay and Akram Moideen Thumbay.
 Akbar manages Thumbay Group’s hospitals as the Vice President of the healthcare division, while Akram manages the construction & renovation division as its Director-Operations and also serves as the Director of Thumbay Technologies.
 Akbar is married to Nousheen Salma, who is in charge of handling the editorial and design advice of ‘Health’ magazine, Thumbay Group’s health and lifestyle publication.
 Akbar and Nousheen have three sons - Ahmed, Omar and Rashid.